Whanganui Awa, Gonville - Whanganui

 The main design was for simple plantings as a quiet frame to the majestic Whanganui Awa (river).

-The home is an historic Maori Land Courthouse which was moved to the site.
-Much of the surrounding construction has used recycled materials from Whanganui demolition.
-Directive was to retain all existing structures.
-A retaining wall/seating (with drainage behind) was added to hold the bank.
-Salvaged (including burnt) wood and sleepers from the site were used to terrace the slope, planted with Mountain Flax and Toitoi.
+The home is a historic Maori Land Courthouse, previously relocated to the site, with much of the decking and surrounding construction using recycled materials from Whanganui demolition.
+The goal was to retain all existing structures adding low maintenance plantings to create better recreational areas.
+A (drained) retaining wall with seating was added to hold the bank.
+Salvaged wood (including burnt sleepers) from the site were used to terrace the slope with the predominant plantings Mountain Flax, Toitoi and Tussock grasses.

 Walkway

-The rear section was dug out with treated sleepers added to stop soil loss under the jetty and the whole structure was reinforced with bolts to the existing frame.
-The slabs are now fixed in place between the strips of retaining wood.
+The rear section was dug out and treated sleepers were added to stop soil loss under the walkway.
+The whole structure was reinforced with bolts to the existing frame and the concrete slabs are now fixed in place between treated sleepers.

 Sheltered Shower Area

-The area behind the sauna is sheltered from prevailing strong winds, and intense summer sun so gave an opportunity to create a more lush and tropical private area to cool off after a sauna.
+The area behind the sauna is sheltered from prevailing winds and the intense summer sun.
+Here an outside shower and informal levels were added.
+The reclaimed sleepers were planted into to create a lush and tropical private area to cool off after a sauna.